 Panel 5: Information, Misinformation, Disinformation

-This panel will consider the role of the media in the 2020 election.
-It will explore developments such as how the collapse of the news cycle, the rise of social media, the fragmentation of audiences into self-selected partisan silos, and the delegitimization of the press as an independent and nonpartisan source of information hamper the ability of the press to operate as a check on political power and sustain a broad-based and civic dialogue about our common future.
+This panel considered the role of the media in the 2020 election and developments such as how the collapse of the news cycle, the rise of social media, the fragmentation of audiences into self-selected partisan silos, and the delegitimization of the press as an independent and nonpartisan source of information hamper the ability of the press to operate as a check on political power and sustain a broad-based and civic dialogue about our common future.

 Panel 6: America Voted.
 What's Next?